cimchd/ts-exports/README.md

 yarn dev
 ```

+## Test package

+This project provides the private npm package `@project/test`, defined under `/packages/test`, configured as a yarn workspace package.

+## Browser output

-Then there should be the following browser output, to see that all three imports in `App.vue` are working:
+To see that all three imports in `App.vue` are working, this should be the browser output:

 ![](docs/screen_browser.png)